secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/processes/_index.md

 The Program Manager / Project Manager provides strategy and direction for the project, which means he/she is responsible for providing the vision, product roadmap, release goals, and iteration goal.
 The Program Manager / Project Manager is expected to insert, re-prioritize, refine, or delete items from the product backlog; this can happen any time until the iteration scope is defined and committed to by the development team.

-Please reference [Backlog Management](./professional-services-delivery-methodology/backlog-management/_index.md) for guidance around estimation, backlog grooming, and other Iteration Planning preparation tips.
+Please reference [Backlog Management](professional-services-delivery-methodology/backlog-management/_index.md) for guidance around estimation, backlog grooming, and other Iteration Planning preparation tips.

 ## Reporting within the Iteration Schedule and Project

 ### Who Updates What?

-While the PM is expected to prepare for the various ceremonies, report on status, and work within Issues, the Gitlab PSE (Professional Services Engineer) & TA (Technical Architect), along with the team members on the Customer side, are also expected to work within the planned issues (tasks) within the Project board.
+While the PM is expected to prepare for the various ceremonies, report on status, and work within Issues, the GitLab PSE (Professional Services Engineer) & TA (Technical Architect), along with the team members on the Customer side, are also expected to work within the planned issues (tasks) within the Project board.

 Working asynchronously & remotely can be challenging.
 Ensuring the DRI within the issue is actively contributing to is crucial to the project’s velocity.
 It’s the best way the PM can protect the technical teams from distractions as well as make sure there is an effective status roll-up.

 ### RAID & Internal/Customer Retrospective

 The RAID, Internal Retrospective, and Customer Retrospective not only assist with the progression of a Project, but these records act as a mechanism to feed back into our Business Development, Customer Success tracking, and Team celebrations.
-[Please reference here](./professional-services-delivery-methodology/manage-risk/_index.md) for more guidelines on how to manage these reports once a Project begins.
+[Please reference here](professional-services-delivery-methodology/manage-risk/_index.md) for more guidelines on how to manage these reports once a Project begins.

-The Customer Retrospective guidelines can be [found here](./professional-services-delivery-methodology/retrospectives/_index.md).
+The Customer Retrospective guidelines can be [found here](professional-services-delivery-methodology/retrospectives/_index.md).

 ## Guidelines for PSDM

 Applying the suggested PSDM with a full Iteration schedule is needed only when the Project exceeds 5 Iterations or when the engagement plans to exceed two months.

-Please review the [archetype definitions](./professional-services-delivery-methodology/archetype-definition/_index.md) around what a “large” Customer looks like.
+Please review the [archetype definitions](professional-services-delivery-methodology/archetype-definition/_index.md) around what a “large” Customer looks like.

 Please use the below as a guide, when planning for Iteration 0.